All Episodes

 I slept well except for when the schedule wouldn't let me.

-You've never had a heart attack?
+You've never had a heart attack or a heart attack.

 I've never had angina.